Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 - know when you need a break (and take it);

-- plan your day in advance;
+- plan your day;

 - recognize your weaknesses and admit when you need help (and then ask for help);